PSU-OIT-ARC/django-arcutils/README.md

 This package provides utilities that are commonly needed in ARC Django projects.
 It supports Python 3.3+ and Django 1.7+.

+## General Note

+If ARCUtils contains a specific type of functionality that is needed in an ARC project, it is generally preferable to use the ARCUtils functionality instead of another package, since the entire purpose of ARCUtils is to encapsulate the configuration and functionality needed by many or most ARC projects.

+On the other hand (and this is a note to self as much as to anyone else), we should _avoid_ adding functionality to ARCUtils whenever possible.

 ## Development

 To work on this package, run `make init`; this will create a virtualenv for you, install the